GitJuski/Linux-servers/h7-GJ.md

 It was at 5:41 PM.

-## A lab assignment from a previous course done adaptively
+## A lab assignment from a previous course done adaptively (Karvinen 2017)

 It was on March 7, 2024, when I started working on this task.
 To do this task I used one of my VMs called Testikone.
 It had 2048 MB of memory, 50 GB of storage and one CPU.
 I started at 10:32 AM by opening VirtualBox and starting this machine.